Get rid of that grandma girdle and move over Nancy Gantz. The times have a-changed… and so it seems has our pre-pregnant form.

 I did everything I could to force my eyes above her abdominal line and re-establish my gaze of admiration and joy.
 Really, I couldn’t wait to get out of there and ask someone in-the-know what the heck was going on for that poor woman!

 Little did I know that a baby bump doesn’t disappear just because you don’t have a baby in it.
-Most of us go into pregnancy being relatively aware of this, but once you’ve had your baby, and you stare at yourself in that mirror for the first time, your new form can be confronting.
+Most of us go in to pregnancy being relatively aware of this, but once you’ve had your bub, and you stare at yourself in that mirror for the first time, your new form can be confronting.

 We’re told by the more ‘hippy’ types to embrace our new form with all it’s battle scars, and that it was all worth it.
 Well, of course it was worth it, but it is still a sacrifice, and one that we have to get used to (but gradually, perhaps).
 And how many of us are honestly able to do this?
 If you can, you’re a bigger woman than me, and I congratulate and affirm you.
 But, if you’re a little more like the rest of us, you might be wrestling to feel good about your body right now.

 It can take a while to get your body back on track, after birth.
-Exercise and diet will always be your best bets at getting back into shape, but if you’re after a quick-fix for those new jiggles and swathes, shapewear might just be your new bestie.
+Exercise and diet will always be your best bets at getting back in to shape, but if you’re after a quick-fix for those new jiggles and swathes, shapewear or belly band might just be your new bestie.

 Jess is small in stature and held three good-sized babies.
 She’s always been a confident dresser but she tells me even though she’s back to her pre-pregnant size (some of us just dream), that her skin is loose and doesn’t look good under her pre-baby wardrobe.
 She has a special occasion coming up, a fundraiser for a charity she’s involved with.
 She’s concerned what she can possibly wear that will hide this excess skin, and that she’ll feel good in.

-Shapewear is all about instant lifting and shaping (and a little bit of hiding).
+Shapewear and belly band are all about instant lifting and shaping (and a little bit of hiding).
 There is an array of styles to choose from.
-If your bum and thighs are your bugbear… check out some recovery shorts. or you might prefer a fuller coverage and lift with a full shaper.
+If your bum and thighs are your bug bear… check out some recovery shorts and belly bands. or you might prefer a fuller coverage and lift with a full shaper.
 Either way, take a look at some of these considerations when seeking out these little beauties.

-- An extra-high waistband The waistband should go well above your waist.
+Extra-high waist coverage The waist band should go well above your waist and cover your whole abdomen.
 Otherwise, you can just end up with deeper love-handles.
 And let’s face it, love handles are not very loved at all really.
+Also, making sure it goes over your incision and provide a nice and safely compression after c-section.

-If you’re after the full-package (sounds like cosmetic surgery, doesn’t it).
+If you’re after the full-package (sounds like cometic surgery, doesn’t it).
 A full recovery shaper is what you’re looking for.
 It should have the following:

-Fabric should be high-strength and lightweight and again, breathable.
+Fabric Fabric should be high-strength and light weight and again, breathable.
 This will provide all the superior support and comfort, whilst producing some insanely instant results.